flexera-public/flexera-plugins/azure/rs_azure_mysql/README.md

-# Azure SQL Database Plugin
+# Azure Database for MySQL Plugin

 ## Overview
 The Azure Database for MySQL Plugin integrates RightScale Self-Service with the basic functionality of the Azure Database for MySQL service.